 A popular summer holiday destination for British travellers, Zante is famous for its beaches but there’s more to it than just sun and sand.
 In Zakynthos Town, the main city, you can admire the frescos, icons and ecclesiastical artworks at the Byzantine Museum, or the impressive gilded interior of the church of Dionysus, Zante’s patron saint.
 Easter is an important holiday on the island, with formal processions and rituals taking place in the city.
 Visit Laganas Bay, a migration spot for endangered loggerhead turtles, who return here each year to lay their eggs.
 Access to the beach is restricted to protect the turtles, who nest between May and late August.
 You can either take a tour of the Zakynthos National Marine Park or go on a boat trip to see the turtles and other local marine wildlife.

 Another fascinating spot is Navagio Beach, accessible only by boat and home to the rusting shipwreck of the Panagiotis, which washed ashore in the 1980s and is marooned on the bay’s white sands.

 Don't Forget Before you Fly

-British passport holders don’t need a visa to enter Greece, and visitors can stay for up to three months.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 The local currency is the euro and it’s a good idea to exchange some currency in advance so you have some cash when you arrive.
 There are also cash machines available at Zakynthos Airport.
 Greece is operating capital controls, so you can withdraw cash using a UK bank card up to a daily limit set by the Greek banking system, or your own bank’s daily limit, whichever is lower – it’s worth checking for up-to-date advice before you fly.